 Our Beer Print Month

 We think Our Beer Print provides an exciting approach to sustainability but we also know that it needs the support of our people to reach its full potential.
 That’s why we host a global, company-wide campaign each year, called Our Beer Print Month.
-The month focuses on key strategic areas of the company’s sustainability program.
+The month focuses on key strategic areas of the company’s corporate responsibility program.
 It is an opportunity to build recognition and pride in Our Beer Print achievements and a reason to inspire our people to take action and come together across all regions.
 Activities include fundraising events, community engagement activities; awareness raising and volunteer opportunities.